Freeze-in and Freeze-out in a Right-Handed Neutrino Extended MSSM with a Seesaw Mechanism: Sterile neutrino constraints

-If we wish to have heavier sterile neutrinos while keeping the light neutrino mass constant, the factor $\mu_{S}/M_{N}$ must be greater than one.
-The more we increase the sterile neutrino mass, the larger $\mu_{S}$ must become.
+If we wish to have heavier sterile neutrinos while keeping the light neutrino mass constant, the factor $\mu_{S}/M_{N}$ must be greater than 1.
+The more we increase the sterile-neutrino mass, the larger $\mu_{S}$ must become.
 For proper suppression of the mixing $\mu_{S}/M_{N}\gtrsim 5$ would be required.
-When $\mu_{S}$ is significantly larger than $M_{N}$, the lower $2\times 2$ block of the inverse seesaw mass matrix becomes equivalent to that of the type-I seesaw.
-Then we get sterile neutrino masses $M_{N}^{2}/\mu_{S}$ for $N$ and $\mu_{S}$ for $S$, which means that we end up having the top $2\times 2$ block and type-I seesaw mechanism.
-Hence, the inverse seesaw mechanism too cannot successfully suppress the Dodelson--Widrow contribution to the relic density.
+When $\mu_{S}$ is significantly larger than $M_{N}$, the lower $2\times 2$ block of the inverse seesaw mass matrix becomes equivalent to that of the type-I seesaw model.
+Then we get sterile-neutrino masses $M_{N}^{2}/\mu_{S}$ for $N$ and $\mu_{S}$ for $S$, which means that we end up having the top $2\times 2$ block and type-I seesaw model.
+Hence, the inverse seesaw model too cannot successfully suppress the Dodelson--Widrow contribution to the relic density.
 The only model where there is no problem is that of Dirac neutrinos, since there are no right-handed neutrinos.

 In \cref{fig:result}, we plot the mass of the sterile neutrinos (with the largest mixing angle) against $\sin^{2}2\theta$ using points from the type-I seesaw model.
-The red dots correspond to points that yield the correct relic density with an error margin of $10\%$, accounting for numerical or package-related uncertainties.
+The red dots correspond to points that yield the correct relic density with an error margin of $10\%$ accounting for numerical or package-related uncertainties.
 The black square and blue cross indicate benchmarks that lead to DM overabundance and underabundance, respectively.
-As the Figure shows, all the points predict a relic density greater than 3, $\Omega_{N}h^{2}>3$, denoted by the reference line.
+As the figure shows, all the points predict a relic density greater than 3, $\Omega_{N}h^{2}>3$, denoted by the reference line.

 Another feature visible in \cref{fig:result} is the parabolic void in the lower left region of the plot, due to the lower bound on the Yukawa coupling specified in \cref{tab:parameters}.
 By reducing this lower limit by half, this parabolic void disappears.
-Nonetheless, such points are excluded since they predict excessive contribution to DM relic density from sterile neutrinos via Dodelson–Widrow mechanism.
+Nonetheless, such points are excluded since they predict excessive contribution to DM relic density from sterile neutrinos via the Dodelson–Widrow mechanism.